 Read section 47C of the Fire Service Act 1975 in more detail.

 Hazardous materials are specifically exempted from the New Zealand Fire Service Levy.
 This means that the levy contained in fire insurance policies do not cover a hazardous substance emergency.

 Given the number of incidents involving hazardous materials every year, we need to cover our costs.
 Our charges aim to recover some of the costs we incur when we respond to a hazardous substance emergency and should not be considered a fine.

-Hazardous Materials are specifically exempted from Fire Service Levy and given the number of incidents, it is appropriate that some of the costs involved with the incident be recovered by the NZFS.
-The costs of attendance are outlined in the Schedule 7.2. of fees.
-In addition to these costs, the Act provides that the costs of materials used or destroyed in dealing with the incident may also be charged
+The costs of attendance are outlined in the Schedule of fees.
+In addition to these costs, the Act provides that the costs of materials used or destroyed while dealing with the incident may also be charged.

-The Commission decides whether to charge for attendance at a hazardous substance emergency in each case based on the advice of NZFS personnel in the region in which the incident happened.
-Once the Commission decides to charge, it raises an invoice which is sent to the relevant party.
+Once the Commission decides to charge, it invoices the relevant party.
 The Commission will consider comments from that party about whether a particular invoice is appropriate and should be charged to that party.

 If you have any enquiries about invoices contact the Accounts Receivable Team Leader at our National Headquarters in Wellington by phone on (04) 496 3661 or by fax on (04) 471 1791.